Powerlearnproject/se-assignment-day-2-git-and-github-ochiengkelvin/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/8wgCKhpZ)
 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18384180&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
-How does version control help in maintaining project integrity?
+How does version control help in maintaining project integrity?its a system that records changes to files over time . its popular because of its robust features for code hosting

 ## Describe the process of setting up a new repository on GitHub.
-What are the key steps involved, and what are some of the important decisions you need to make during this process?
+What are the key steps involved, and what are some of the important decisions you need to make during this process?1 sign into github,2 creat a new respository,3 respository visibility,4 inttailizing with a readme,5 adding a gitignore,5 choosing a lincense

 ## Discuss the importance of the README file in a GitHub repository.
-What should be included in a well-written README, and how does it contribute to effective collaboration?
+What should be included in a well-written README, and how does it contribute to effective collaboration?1 it projects title and discriptions,2 installation instructions,3usage of examples

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?